Solved | Can't Backup System to Removable USB Drive in Windows 11, 10, 8, 7

 You can also backup data to external hard drive, cloud drive, network location, NAS, etc.

 3. Personalize the backup with buttons at the bottom.
 Then click Start Backup to backup system to USB drive.

-Options: manage settings like backup mode, comments, email notification, compression, splitting, encryption and so on.
+Options: Manage backup mode, comments, email notification, compression, splitting, encryption and so on.

 Backup Scheme: Choose from full, incremental and differential backup.
-Or you can create a rule to auto delete older backups the rule you customized.
-It’s an advanced feature to save your storage space intelligently.
+Or you can create a rule to auto delete older backups.
+It’s an advanced feature to save your storage space.

 Wait for the process to complete.
 Next time you want to restore it, just connect the removable USB drive, then click the backup task in Home page, or navigate to Restore tab to perform system recovery.

 If you want to restore system image to another computer, remember to tick Universal Restore when performing system restore.
 It’s available in Pro and higher editions.

 It’s a feasible way to backup system to removable USB drive as long as it has sufficient space.
 But some unexpected problems may occur during the backup process.
 To fix them, you need to figure out the causes and suit the remedy to the case.